briandconnelly/nicheconstruct/paper/03_results.md

 ## Fitness Increases Alone do not Support Persisting Cooperation

 In the model, both adaptation and niche construction contribute to an individual's fitness.
-To determine whether cooperation is maintained solely because to the larger selective values, we performed simulations in which the selective contributions of niche construction were removed ($\epsilon=0$), and we instead increased the fitness benefits conferred by adaptation ($\delta=0.6)$.
+To determine whether cooperation is maintained solely due to the larger selective values that result from the contributions of niche construction ($\epsilon$), we performed simulations in which these contributions were removed ($\epsilon=0$), and we instead increased the fitness benefits conferred by adaptation ($\delta=0.6)$.
-In doing so, we conservatively represent the selective effects of niche construction, as fitness benefits of this magnitude would only be given for sequential allelic states that are fixed in full populations.
+In doing so, we conservatively mimic the selective effects of niche construction, as fitness benefits of this magnitude would only be given for sequential allelic states that are fixed in full populations.
 We find that simply increasing selective values does not allow cooperators to persist ([Figure 2B](#fig2)).

 ## Negative Niche Construction is Critical to Cooperator Persistence